Stadium WiFi deployments are considered one of the most challenging for multiple reasons.

 In the next blog, we will talk about the WiFi deployment at Holkar Stadium, Indore.

 This article was co-authored by Nadeem Akhtar and Anubhav Gupta.
+Read the second blog in the series here.

 Ready for a Mojo demo?
 Click the button below to sign up for a 1:1 demo!